 - How to easily slice the pie.
 Now it’s always difficult to cleanly remove the first slice of any pie, but if you take a knife or angled spatula and gently slide it along the outside edge of the crust, it will help to loosen it up before you lift the slice out.

-Serving Suggestions
+Serving Suggestion

 If you don’t want to make the homemade whipped topping, you can also use Cool Whip or whipped cream from the store.
 I also like to add some chocolate shavings for the presentation.

-Can This Be Made Ahead Of Time?
+Can I Make This Ahead Of Time?

 Yes!
 It keeps very well in the refrigerator, but it’s best consumed within the first 48 hours, as the graham cracker crust will start to soften after that.
-I recommend preparing 24 hours in advance of serving whenever possible.
+I recommend preparing your pie within 24 hours of serving whenever possible.
+Keep the chocolate pie refrigerated until it’s time to add the topping and serve.

-How to Store
+How to Store Chocolate Pudding Pie

-For more information about dairy nutrition, to find delicious new recipes and to meet Ohio and West Virginia dairy farmers, visit Drink-Milk.com, and follow the American Dairy Association Mideast on Facebook, Twitter, Instagram and Pinterest.
+For more information about dairy nutrition, to find delicious new recipes, and to meet Ohio and West Virginia dairy farmers, visit Drink-Milk.com, and follow the American Dairy Association Mideast on Facebook, Twitter, Instagram, and Pinterest.

 - Prep Time: 10 minutes (plus cooling time)